 After 113 years of renting a series of lodgings around town, the Mazamas bought their first home in 2007.
 The Mazama Mountaineering Center provided a stable foundation for the growth the organization is experiencing today.

 The Mazamas has evolved over the years.
 From its industrialist roots with our founding fathers to morphing into more of a social club in the 1950s to becoming a modern-day non-profit organization that serves thousands of individuals.
 While the group has grown over the years, it has remained faithful to William Steels guiding vision.
 Every year more and more people join the Mazamas to learn to be better climbers and find their community.
 The Mazamas continue to fund scientific research projects across a range of disciplines.
-And we continue to fight to preserve and protect the areas where to play.
+And we continue to fight to preserve and protect the areas where we play.

 1894 - Founded July 19th on Mt.
 Hood with 105 charter members